rapidsai/raft/docs/source/developer_guide.md

 **Design considerations**:

 1. In the `-ext.cuh` header, do not include implementation headers.
 Only include function parameter types and types that are used to instantiate the templates.
-If a primitive takes custom parameter types, define them in a separate header called `<primitive_name>_types.hpp`.
+If a primitive takes custom parameter types, define them in a separate header called `<primitive_name>_types.hpp` (see [Common Design Considerations](https://github.com/rapidsai/raft/blob/7b065aff81a0b1976e2a9e2f3de6690361a1111b/docs/source/developer_guide.md#common-design-considerations)).

 2. Keep docstrings in the `-inl.cuh` header, as it is closer to the code.
 Remove docstrings from template definitions in the `-ext.cuh` header.